go-orb/go-orb/config/README.md

 Package go-orb/config is a pluggable config provider for loosely coupled components.

-It provides 2 main functions and 2 helper
+It provides 2 main functions and some helpers.

 ## Functions